criipto/docs-old/authentication/aspnetcore.md

 In summary, the steps above will lead to a runtime flow looks like this:

-1. The web server starts the application which configures and initializes the OpenID Connect middelware.
-The middelware is configured with a URL from which it retrieves the metadata describing the various endpoints and encryption keys, such as the token and userinfo endpoints as well the token signing certificates
+1. The web server starts the application which configures and initializes the OpenID Connect middleware.
+The middleware is configured with a URL from which it retrieves the metadata describing the various endpoints and encryption keys, such as the token and userinfo endpoints as well the token signing certificates
-2. User picks login method, or the application is hardcoded to one of the [authentication options](#loginmethod)
+2. The user picks the login method, or the application is hardcoded to one of the [authentication options](#loginmethod)
-2. A request for a resource protected by the `[Authorization]` kicks off the OIDC middelware login flow
+2. A request for a resource protected by the `[Authorization]` kicks off the OIDC middleware login flow
-3. The user's browser is redirected to the Criipto Verfiy service where actual login happens
+3. The user's browser is redirected to the Criipto Verify service where actual login happens
-4. A callback with an issued _authorization code_ is sent back to the application and intercepted by the OIDC middelware
+4. A callback with an issued _authorization code_ is sent back to the application and intercepted by the OIDC middleware
-5. The middelware calls the Criipto Verify service to exchange the code for an _access token_.
+5. The middleware calls the Criipto Verify service to exchange the code for an _access token_.
 Note that this is a direct server to server call which - unlike the other communication - does not pass through the browser
-6. The access token is used by the OIDC middelware to retrieve the available user information which is set as claims on the user principal.
+6. The access token is used by the OIDC middleware to retrieve the available user information which is set as claims on the user principal.

 If you want to inspect what is actually going on you may see much of it if you use for example chrome and turn on the developer tools to inspect the network traffic.